interested in hosting an Ally?

 The Ally program is available to all, without regard to race, color, national origin, gender, sexual orientation, religion, age, disability, criminal record, political affiliation, marital or parental status, military service, community, or social affiliations.
 We work hard to ensure our program is as diverse as possible.
-Anyone over the age of 17 with a high school diploma or GED, and who is a U.S. citizen or has permanent residency, is welcome to apply.
+Anyone over the age of 17 with a high school diploma or GED, and who is a U.S. citizen or has permanent residency, is welcome

 Public Allies has three main components:

-WhAT BENEFITS DO ALLIES RECEIVE?
+WHAT BENEFITS DO ALLIES RECEIVE?

-Our partner organizations are focused on generating social impact in Baltimore, and include leaders in government, nonprofits, and private sector social enterprises, with focus areas including health, housing, arts, philanthropy, and civic engagement.
+Our partner organizations are focused on generating social impact in Baltimore City, and include leaders in government, nonprofits, and private sector social enterprises, with focus areas including health, housing, arts, philanthropy, and civic engagement.
 Just as there is no one persona that describes our Allies, Baltimore Corps’ partner organizations are equally unique and considered on a case-by-case basis.

-what happens after the public ally year ends?
+what happens after the ALLY YEAR ends?